Cummins withdraws from IPL to rest before Ashes

 Cummins, 29, was set to play for Kolkata Knight Riders in the competition that starts on 25 March.

-The Australian Test captain has also taken over his country's one-day international side after Aaron Finch's retirement.
+The Australian Test captain has also taken over his country's one-day international (ODI) side after Aaron Finch's retirement.

-"The international schedule is packed with Tests and ODIs for the next 12 months," he said on social media.
+"The international schedule is packed with Tests and ODIs for the next 12 months," he wrote on social media.

 "I will take some rest ahead of an Ashes series and World Cup."

-Australia have an upcoming Test series against West Indies in November, before series against South Africa and India precede the Ashes in July 2023.
+Australia have a Test series against West Indies in November, before series against South Africa and India precede the Ashes in July 2023.

 The 50-over World Cup follows in India in October 2023.